marcocappolimases/DataDistributionManager/Documentation/articles/intro.md

 # Welcome to **Data Distribution Manager**

-A reliable subsystem able to distribute data across multiple datacenters using multiple technologies.
+A reliable subsystem to distribute data across datacenters using multiple technologies in a transparent manner.
 It is the core of [Sinapse](https://www.sinapsesystem.com) High Avalailablity, now we made it available for everyone.

 This project adheres to the Contributor [Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to coc_reporting@masesgroup.com.